Lighthouse of Alexandria

-The lighthouse was severely damaged by three earthquakes between 956 and 1323 AD and became an abandoned ruin.
+The lighthouse was severely damaged by three earthquakes between 956 and 1303 AD and became an abandoned ruin.
 It was the third-longest surviving ancient wonder, after the Mausoleum at Halicarnassus and the extant Great Pyramid of Giza, surviving in part until 1480, when the last of its remnant stones were used to build the Citadel of Qaitbay on the site.

-In 1994, a team of French archaeologists dove into the water of Alexandria's Eastern Harbour and discovered some remains of the lighthouse on the sea floor.
-In 2016 the Ministry of State of Antiquities in Egypt had plans to turn submerged ruins of ancient Alexandria, including those of the Pharos, into an underwater museum.
+In 1994, a team of French archaeologists dived in the water of Alexandria's Eastern Harbour and discovered some remains of the lighthouse on the sea floor.
+In 2016, the Ministry of State of Antiquities in Egypt had plans to turn submerged ruins of ancient Alexandria, including those of the Pharos, into an underwater museum.

+In 2025, portions of the lighthouse's entrance, threshold stones, and foundation paving stones were resurfaced to aid in a digital reconstruction effort.

 Origin

 Pharos was a small island located on the western edge of the Nile Delta.
-In 332 BC Alexander the Great founded the city of Alexandria on an isthmus opposite Pharos.
+In 332 BC, Alexander the Great founded the city of Alexandria on an isthmus opposite Pharos.
 Alexandria and Pharos were later connected by a mole spanning more than 1200 m, which was called the Heptastadion ("seven stadia"—a stadion was a Greek unit of length measuring approximately 180 m).

-The etymology of “Pharos” is uncertain.
-The word became generalized in modern Greek (φάρος ‘fáros’), and was loaned into Italian (‘faro’) and French (‘phare’).

 The east side of the mole became the Great Harbour, now an open bay; on the west side lay the port of Eunostos, with its inner basin Kibotos now vastly enlarged to form the modern harbour.
-Today's city development lying between the present Grand Square and the modern Ras el-Tin quarter is built on the silt which gradually widened and obliterated this mole.
+Today's city development between the present Grand Square and the modern Ras el-Tin quarter is built on the silt which gradually widened and obliterated this mole.
 The Ras el-Tin promontory, where Ras el-Tin Palace was built in the 19th century, represents all that is left of the island of Pharos, the site of the lighthouse at its eastern point having been weathered away by the sea.